Liway: Critical response

-Critical reviews of the film were quick to praise how the film humanized the events of the Marcos dictatorship era, and note its relevance in contemporary Philippine life.
+Critical reviews of the film were quick to praise how it humanized the events of the Marcos dictatorship era and note its relevance in contemporary Philippine life.

 Heinrich Domingo of Cinetactic noted: "Liway is an important work of cinema, especially in these trying times.
 As the Marcos family and their cohorts spend millions to brainwash the general public, the film’s director uses his personal narrative to tell a counter-story.
 Liway is an inspiration to fight back.
 It calls for resistance."

 Rappler film critic Oggs Cruz said: "Kip Oebanda’s Liway is not just an elegant and rousing tribute of a son to his mother, it is also a testament to the importance of telling stories."
 He particularly praised the film's choice to focus on Dakip's point of view: [Dakip']s concept of the world is limited to the curious mix of guards, criminals and rebels he interacts with and the stories they tell.
 Oebanda doesn’t waste resources in highlighting the pleasure and delight Dakip exudes in every story he hears, with the film employing the simple spectacle of shadow puppets to convey childlike wonder to the audience.
 The film slowly but surely creeps towards more pertinent territories when the child becomes aware of the world beyond the prison, and the stories morphing from fables and fairy tales to very real experiences of strife, suffering and struggle.

 Cruz compares the film to Oebanda's previous films Tumbang Preso (2014), Bar Boys (2017), and Nay (2017), saying that: This time, there is a certain ease in the storytelling.
 It is as if the film is unburdened by a need to veil itself with unnecessary metaphors or trappings of sophistication.
 It is also sourced from a more personal space.
 It is perhaps because the narrative is structured much simpler, with the tall tales and the flashbacks occupying the same space as stories being told by character to character instead of being an arbitrary and convenient device.
 It helps that there is a softness to the visuals, a preference in depicting not the glaring atrocities of the times but the enduring humanity in the midst of all the suffering.